-Condoms are another way to practice safer sex.
-Not only can they protect against HIV, they can also help prevent pregnancy and other sexually transmitted infections.
+Using condoms is another effective way to practice safer sex.
+Not only can they protect against HIV, they can also help prevent pregnancy and other sexually transmitted infections (STIs).

-You can use condoms alone or in combination with other HIV-prevention tools like PrEP, PEP, and U=U to reduce your chance of getting HIV and take charge of your sexual health.
+You can use condoms alone or together with other prevention tools like PrEP, PEP, and U=U to have the sex you want and reduce your chances of getting HIV!

-Internal condoms are worn inside vagina/front hole or anus and are another way to help prevent HIV infection and STIs.
-Although not as commonly used as external condoms, they may be offered for free by local clinics and community-based organizations, and are sold in some drugstores and online.
+These are worn inside the vagina/front hole or anus and are another way to help prevent HIV infection and STIs.
+Although they're not used as often as external condoms, they may be offered for free by local clinics and community-based organizations.
+They are also sold in some drugstores and online.